-CalPERS' Global Fixed Income program serves as a long-term economic diversifier to equity risk and be a reliable source of income and liquidity.
+CalPERS' Global Fixed Income is responsible for managing and overseeing the Total Fund's Global Fixed Income and the CalPERS Short Term Investment Fund.
+Income consists mainly of investment-grade and high-yield corporate securities, foreign country debt, mortgagebacked securities, and U.S. Treasuries.
+The income mandate is to serve as an economic diversifier to the Total Fund equity risk and to be a reliable source of income and liquidity.
 This asset class has exposure to investments in California through the following sectors: